Get help now Make a donation

 Example discharge letter

-Download an example letter for nearest relatives to use which is taken from the Mental Health Act Code of Practice (Word or PDF).
+Download an example letter for nearest relatives to use (Word doc - opens in new window).
+This is taken from the Mental Health Act Code of Practice.

 If you are sectioned or on a community treatment order, the nearest relative must wait 72 hours before discharging you so the responsible clinician can decide whether to challenge it.
 The responsible clinician must prove that you are likely to act in a way that would be dangerous to yourself or others if you were discharged.